aCuria/aCuria.github.io/content/docs/Miss Fortune/Builds/Raw Data Guide.md

 Items with long cooldown active abilities.

 For example:
-- Galeforce active damage is accounted for in the computation, but in a real game Galeforce may be on cooldown!
+- Galeforce active damage is accounted for in the computation, but in a real game Galeforce may be on cooldown.
+Galeforce's active is assumed to be off cooldown, and used for regular damage
 - Guardian Angel is assumed to be off cooldown for the purposes of the 50% base HP restore passive
 - Shieldbow's Shield is assumed to be off cooldown
 - Maw's Shield is assumed to be off cooldown